Monkeys See Forever

-Mario Duarte: "I am a Senior Academic Advisor at the University of Iowa and a graduate of the Iowa Writers’ Workshop.
-My poems and short stories have appeared in aaduna, Chicago Literati, Huizache, Lunch Ticket, Pank, Pilgrimage, RavensPerch, Sky Island Journal, Storyscape, Typishly, and Write Launch."
+Mario Duarte: "I am a graduate of the Iowa Writers’ Workshop.
+My poems and short stories have appeared in aaduna, Bilingual/Borderless, Chicago Literati, Huizache, Lunch Ticket, Pank, Pilgrimage, RavensPerch, Sky Island Journal, Storyscape, 2River Review, Write Launch and Typishly.
+New work is forthcoming in The Abstract Elephant."